komsco1234/KOMSCO-DID/README.md

 KOMSCO Trusted platform is the blockchain based identity system.
 KOMSCO Trusted Platform provides services in the public sector such as safe payment and ID authentication as well as information protection and management services.

+This is version 0.1 of the KOMSCO Trusted platform DID Method Specification.

 KOMSCO Decentralized Identifiers is a distributed identifier designed to provide a way for a community connected to the KOMSCO Trusted platform to uniquely identify an individual, organization, or IoT device.
 The role of a KOMSCO DID is to provide a service that supports id-authentication and personal information verification.

 The KOMSCO DID method specification conforms to the requirements specified in the Decentralized Identifiers (DIDs) v1.0 [**[1]**](https://w3c.github.io/did-core/), currently published by the W3C Credentials Community Group.